ArielAlon24/mono/README.md

 - `-e` : Evaluates the input and prints the resulting value.

 By utilizing these flags, you can gain insights into various stages of Mono's execution process.

+### More on the REPL

+Currently as there is no function support in Mono the REPL has two built-in functions:
+- `quit` : Quits the REPL.
+- `clear` : Clears the screen.